 ORANGE COUNTY, CA

-Third time grantee will use funds to support a portion of the Saturday Academy of Law, a program offered to disadvantaged, high-achieving 9th grade students from Santa Ana, CA school district.
-Our grant (and volunteer work) would provide coordination and support for education about the law, and support for UCI law student led "pro bono fair".
+Four-time grantee will use funds to support a portion of the Saturday Academy of Law, a program offered to disadvantaged, high-achieving 9th grade students from Santa Ana, CA school district.

 The New York City Urban Debate League